ror-community/ror-site/content/blog/2019-10-16-help-sustain-ror.md

 +++
-title = "ROR-ing Together: Implementing Organization IDs in Dryad" date = "2019-07-10" draft = false tags = ["Implementation", "MVR", "Dryad"] categories = ["updates"] style = "card-plain" banner = "/img/banners/lions-ban.jpg"
+title = "Help Build Open Infrastructure for Organization Identifiers: A Call to Support and Sustain ROR" date = "2019-10-16" draft = false tags = ["Community", "Sustainability",] categories = ["updates"] style = "card-plain" banner = "/img/banners/lions-ban.jpg" thumb = "/img/leopard-thick.png" author = "Maria Gould"
-thumb = "/img/banners/lions-square.jpg"
-author = "Maria Gould"
 +++

-Help Build Open Infrastructure for Organization Identifiers: A Call to Support and Sustain ROR

 ROR (<https://ror.org>) is the Research Organization Registry, a community-led project to develop an open, sustainable, usable, and unique identifier for every research organization in the world.